peterhuene/azure-functions-rs/README.md

 For the `hello` function added previously, it can be invoked from `http://localhost:8080/api/hello`.

+## Debugging the Azure Functions application

+The easiest way to debug the Azure Functions application is to use [Visual Studio Code](https://code.visualstudio.com/) with the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension.

+Copy the example [launch.json](https://github.com/peterhuene/azure-functions-rs/tree/master/examples/http/.vscode/launch.json) and
+[tasks.json](https://github.com/peterhuene/azure-functions-rs/tree/master/examples/http/.vscode/tasks.json) files to the `.vscode` directory inside the root of your project.

+This will enable a `Debug` launch configuration that will build and run your application locally before attaching the `lldb` debugger to the Rust worker process.

 ## Deploying the Azure Functions application

 In the future, there will be a `cargo func deploy` command to deploy the Azure Functions application directly to Azure.